Space shuttle Enterprise docks at New York museum home

 Since its joy ride over the city in April, Enterprise has been kept in a protective tent at JFK International Airport.
 On Saturday, the 171,000-pound (77,564-kg) Enterprise was lifted by crane onto a barge, a process that took about three hours.

-Pulled by a tugboat, it toured Queens and Brooklyn on Sunday, passing by Coney Island and traveling under the Verrazano-Narrows Bridge before docking in Port Elizabeth, New Jersey.
+Pulled by a tugboat, it toured Queens and Brooklyn on Sunday, passing by Coney Island and travelling under the Verrazano-Narrows Bridge before docking in Port Elizabeth, New Jersey.

 Officials at Enterprise's new home, the Intrepid Museum, which itself is a repurposed former World War Two aircraft carrier, expect the space shuttle to be a major attraction for years to come.